Simple Badge Release

 3. PrinterLogicServiceSimpleBadgeRelease.exe.

-Task Manager showing Service Client services running.
+Task Manager showing Service Agent services running.

 2. Add a Supported Badge Reader